 Federal Aviation Administration (FAA), DOT.

-The effective date of the final rule published on September 7, 2018 (83 FR 45337) is delayed from November 8, 2018 to January 3, 2019.
-The Director of the Federal Register approved this incorporation by reference action under Title 1 Code of Federal Regulations part 51, subject to the annual revision of FAA Order 7400.11 and publication of conforming amendments.
+Effective date 0901 UTC, November 8, 2018.
+The Director of the Federal Register approves this incorporation by reference action under Title 1, Code of Federal Regulations, part 51, subject to the annual revision of FAA Order 7400.11 and publication of conforming amendments.

 Start Further Info